Professional course Transport Infrastructure Design

 - Generate a number of design options to solve an open ended problem

 - Synthesise specifications, standards and site conditions to develop final detailed solutions.

 Learning and Teaching

-This module will involve 6 hours direct contact time, every other week, for one semester.
+This module will generally involve 6 hours direct contact time, every other week, for one semester.

 Each 15 credit course (module) is expected to take 150 hours to complete.